-If you wish to work as a prostitute, you must register with the competent authority.
+If you wish to carry out an activity as a prostitute or prostitute, you must register with the competent authority.

-The registration of the activity as a prostitute or as a prostitute must be made prior to the commencement of the activity and in person at the authority in whose jurisdiction you primarily wish to carry out your activity.
+Registration of the activity as a prostitute or prostitute must be made prior to the commencement of the activity and in person at the authority in whose jurisdiction you wish to carry out your activity primarily.

 Prostitutes are persons who provide sexual services.
-A sexual service is a sexual act performed by at least one person on or in front of at least one other person immediately present for remuneration or the allowing of a sexual act to be performed on or in front of one's own person for remuneration.
-Sexual services do not include performances of an exclusively performing nature in which no other of the persons present is actively sexually involved.
+A sexual service is a sexual act performed by at least one person on or in front of at least one other person who is immediately present for compensation, or allowing a sexual act to be performed on or in front of one's own person for compensation.
+Sexual services do not include performances of an exclusively performing nature in which no other of the persons present is actively involved sexually.

-When you register, you will receive important information about and advice on working as a prostitute or as a prostitute in an information and counselling interview.
+When registering, you will receive important information about and counseling on the activity as a prostitute or as a prostitute in an information and counseling interview.

-The information and counselling interview must include at least:
+The information and counseling interview must include at least:

-- basic information on insurance in the event of illness and social security in the event of employment,
+- Basic information on insurance in case of illness and social security in case of employment,

-- information on health and social counselling services, including pregnancy counselling services,
+- Information on health and social counseling services, including counseling services on pregnancy,

-- information on the availability of help in emergency situations, and
+- information on the accessibility of help in emergency situations, and

 - Information on the existing tax liability of the activity taken up and the obligations to be fulfilled in this connection under turnover and income tax law.

 You will receive a certificate of registration (registration certificate).
-The registration certificate is valid for two years for persons 21 years of age or older who are required to register, and for one year for persons under 21 years of age who are required to register.
-It can be renewed after its validity has expired.
+The registration certificate is valid for two years for persons 21 years of age and older who are required to register, and for one year for persons under 21 years of age who are required to register.
+It can be renewed after its validity expires.

 You can also have an alias certificate issued.
 Instead of your first and last name, this contains an alias of your own choice, i.e. a name you have chosen to use in your work.

-You must always carry the original registration certificate with you when carrying out your activities.
+The original certificate of registration must be carried at all times when performing your activities.
 You may not operate as a prostitute or prostitute without a registration certificate.
-Anyone who engages in prostitution without a registration certificate or with an invalid registration certificate is committing an administrative offence.
+If you engage in prostitution without a registration certificate or with an invalid registration certificate, you are committing an administrative offense.
 This can be punished with a fine of up to 1,000 euros.

-The obligation to register exists irrespective of whether the activity is carried out on a self-employed basis or as part of an employment relationship.
+The obligation to register exists regardless of whether the activity is carried out on a self-employed basis or as part of an employment relationship.

 The registration certificate may not be issued if

-- the required information and evidence are not available, in particular evidence of health consultation having taken place,
+- the required information and evidence are not available, in particular the evidence of the health consultation that has taken place,

 - the person is under 18 years of age